 - MBA Tourism Management– Trinity Saint David- This program offers professional management and development skills to managerial business employees looking to advance in the tourism and hospitality industry.
 The training focuses on the future of the tourism industry and providing a comprehensive education with convenient online access for working professionals.

 - AMTA (Accelerated Master of Tourism Administration)– George Washington University– This program has an international focus on management and leadership, providing training in various areas of tourism and hospitality for mid-career professionals who want to advance their own career future.
+George Washington University is featured in a 2017 report featuring the America’s Best Online MBA degrees for 2017.

 - MBA Hospitality and Tourism Management– Florida International University– This program provides high-level training in hospitality and tourism management, including focus on leadership and global tourism skills.
 A top ranked program, this degree is available online for working professionals.